ibm-cloud-docs/event-notifications/en-push-safari.md

 * `Type`: select Safari Push Notifications type from the dropdown list.
 * Select a destination plan: Pre-production destination or Production destination.
    - `Pre-production destination` - select this destination as low-cost push destination, for your development and test environments.
-   - `Production destination` - utilize the full capability of this destination.
+   - `Production destination` - use the full capability of this destination.
 Unlimited devices and outbound messages allowed.

-* Update the Safari Push Credentials with the details
+* Update the Safari Push Credentials with the details.
     * `Website Name`: The website name.
-This is the heading used in Notification Center
+This is the heading that is used in Notification Center.
-    * `Website push ID`: Unique reverse-domain string for your Website Push ID such as web.com.example.domain (the string must start with web).
+    * `Website push ID`: Unique reverse-domain string for your website Push ID such as web.com.example.domain (the string must start with web).
     * `Website URL`: The URL of the website that should be permitted to subscribe to Safari Push Notifications.
-    * `URL format string`: he URL to go to when the notification is clicked.
-Use %@ as a placeholder for arguments you fill in when delivering your notification.
-This URL must use the http or https scheme; otherwise, it is invalid.
+    * `URL format string`: The URL to go to when the notification is clicked.
+Use %@ as a placeholder for arguments that you complete when delivering your notification.
+This URL must use the http or https scheme: otherwise, it is invalid.
-    * upload p12 certificate and provide certificate `password`
+    * upload p12 certificate and provide certificate `password`.

 ## Create an {{site.data.keyword.en_short}} topic
 {: #en-create-topic-safari}